An ependymoma is a rare type of brain tumour.

 It’s very important to take steroids exactly as your doctor has prescribed them.

 Medicines for seizures

-If you experience seizures, you may be given a medicine called an anticonvulsant to help prevent them.
+If you have seizures (fits) you will be given drugs called anticonvulsants to help prevent them.

 This information has been compiled using a number of reliable sources, including: